babincc/flutter_workshop/packages/n_dimensional_array/README.md

 ### Example 2 - Reshape

 Just like with a normal list in Dart, you cannot add elements beyond the length of the list.
 For a list, you would you the `add()` method.
-Expanding a multi-demensional list is a bit more complicated; so, the `reshape` method was created.
+Expanding a multi-dimensional list is a bit more complicated; so, the `reshape` method was created.

 ```dart
 // The list from Example 1